Clean Hands Doctrine - Explained

 - Marketing, Advertising, Sales & PR

 The clean-hands doctrine gives the defendant in a civil chance a chance to argue against the claims of the plaintiff in cases where the plaintiff acts in bad faith or has acted unethically during the presentation of evidence.
 It is an equitable defense or assertion.

 In such a case, the defendant would show, without doubt, that the plaintiff has acted in bad faith or unethically and therefore does not qualify under fairness or equity standards to prevail on a claim of action or receive a judgment.

-This doctrine states that, ‘those who seek equity must do equity’ and ‘equity comes with clean hands.’
+This doctrine states that, those who seek equity must do equity and equity come before the court with clean hands.
 It simply means that those who are in the wrong side of the law might not receive equitable remedy in cases they present in court.